My Chemical Romance: 2003–2006: Major label signing and Three Cheers for Sweet Revenge

-Danger Days: The True Lives of the Fabulous Killjoys (2009–2011)
+2009–2011: Danger Days: The True Lives of the Fabulous Killjoys

-On February 1, 2009, My Chemical Romance released a new single titled "Desolation Row" (a cover of the Bob Dylan song).
+In February 2009, My Chemical Romance released a new single titled "Desolation Row", a cover of the Bob Dylan song.
 It was recorded to feature as the end credit track for the 2009 film Watchmen, an adaptation of the graphic novel of the same name.

-On May 27, 2009, My Chemical Romance's web designer, Jeff Watson, announced via the band's website that the band was headed to the studio to record their fourth full-length album.
-The recording took place over the following few weeks with producer Brendan O'Brien, who has worked with AC/DC, Mastodon, and Pearl Jam.
+While working on the then-upcoming fourth album, the band originally worked with producer Brendan O'Brien, who has worked with AC/DC, Mastodon, and Pearl Jam.

 In an interview with NME, Gerard Way said the band's next record would be a rock album, saying, "I think [the next album] will definitely be stripped down.
 I think the band misses being a rock band."
-In a separate interview with Idiomag, Way commented that the next release would be less theatrical in scope, stating that "it's not going to be hiding behind a veil of fiction or uniforms and makeup anymore."
+Way also commented that the next release would be less theatrical in scope, stating that "it's not going to be hiding behind a veil of fiction or uniforms and makeup anymore."
 In an interview with PopEater, Way also stated that the next album will be "full of hate".
 He also said "over the years that we've been hearing ourselves live and hearing us on records, we kind of prefer the live.
 There's more of a garage feel and more energy.
 I'd like to capture some of that, finally.
 That's the goal for the next one."

 On July 31 and August 1, 2009, My Chemical Romance played two "secret" shows at The Roxy Theater in Los Angeles.
 The shows were the first concerts the band had played since Madison Square Garden in May 2008.
 The band also premiered several new songs said to be from their upcoming fourth album during the shows, one reportedly titled "Death Before Disco", a song that Way said he was particularly excited about.
 The song was since renamed "Party Poison" and was included on the new album.
 Way explained further in a Rolling Stone interview that "it's a completely different sound for the band — it's like an anti-party song that you can party to.
 I can't wait for people to hear it.
 It brings back, lyrically, some of that wonderful fiction from the first album."